 Many first-time chicken keepers find themselves swooning over baby chicks during the spring, enjoying fresh eggs throughout the summer and fall but may find themselves at a loss when the leaves fall and the snow sneaks in.
-How do you manage your birds?
-Should they be on layer feed?
-Something else?
+So how do I feed my chickens in winter and keep them healthy?
+Should they stay on layer feed or switch to something else?

 Today, we’ll look at exactly what you should feed your chickens during the coldest time of the year based on what region you’re in and what type of chickens you have.
 Let’s get started.